alphagov/govuk-ask-export/README.md

 # GOV.UK Ask Export

+**Archived - This tool has not been running since Jenkins was retired**

 A tool for exporting the user responses and metadata from Smart Survey which is used for the https://www.gov.uk/ask service.
 This does the following: